 Trust staff and volunteers have been operating the passenger craft at Community Events on waterways throughout the South West of England and Wales.

-The boat is now based at Goytre Wharf within the Brecon Beacons National Park.
+The boat is now based at Goytre Wharf within the Bannau Brycheiniog National Park.
 The vessel allows visitors to the wharf with the opportunity to view the local environment, farming activities and wildlife from the waterway.
 Goytre Wharf is well equipped with a Visitor Centre, Café, Toilets, Car and Coach Parking area.